nachocinalli/ai-adaptlearning-translator/README.md

 # AI Adaptlearning Translator

-Use AI to translate adaptlearning json files from one language to another.
+Use AI to translate adaptlearning csv/json files from one language to another.

 ![AI Adaptlearning Translator](./public/screenshot.png)